From Numbers to Container Strings: String Theory

-A superscript {\sf c} means addition of the Left Cancellation Axiom \axtc\ref{cancellsmurf} to the given theory without the superscript.
-We did not treat Right Cancellation since, as an artifact of our set-up, we do not need it.
+Of course, there are also the obvious principles of Weak Right Cancellation and Right Cancellation.
+We will not use these in our development, but, of course, this is just an accidental feature of our design choices.
 A principle \emph{Bi-Cancellation} that strictly extends both Left and Right Cancellation will be studied in Appendix~\ref{bismurf}.